Memorable Manitobans: David Bruce Huggins (1879-1955)

-On 29 December 1909, he married Margarite Jean Hossack (?-?).
-They had a daughter, Donalda M. Huggins.
+On 29 December 1909, he married Margaret Jean Hossack (1880-1965).
+They had a daughter, Donalda Margaret Huggins.
 One of his hobbies was the management and direction of the Pala Camp at Minaki, Ontario, which he operated for 30 years.
 He was a member of Westminster United Church, Masons (St. John’s Lodge No. 4), and Granite Curling Club.

 He died at Winnipeg on 2 December 1955 and was buried in Elmwood Cemetery.